 But profit finds a way.
 It was Don Mancini, original co-writer, who was tasked with bringing this creation back, quickly and efficiently.
 So he set to work writing Child’s Play 2.

-Watching this child who has survived a trauma and had a great relationship with his mother being taken from her and placed into foster care, into the arms of a family who don’t really get or appreciate him, it’s a legitimately interesting story even before the vengeful killer doll comes into play.
-More than that, it’s a type of film in general that we never get to see from the child’s perspective.
+Watching this child who has survived a trauma and had a great relationship with his mother being taken from her and placed into foster care, into the arms of a family who don’t really get or appreciate him, it’s an interesting story even before the vengeful killer doll comes into play.
+More than that, it’s a type of film that we never get to see from the child’s perspective.
 Yeah, there are a lot of features about broken families and kids getting placed into foster care, and in almost all of them, the narrative is focused on the parents or the foster parents.
-The kid, in a lot of these things at least, is kind of just ornamentation.
+The kid, in a lot of these cases, is just ornamentation.

-So it’s kind of amazing that Child’s Play 2, of all things, gives the focus to the kid.
+So it’s kind of amazing that Child’s Play 2, of all possibilities, gives the focus to the kid.
 It gives Andy an actual arc.
-And Alex Vincent, who was still just a kid finding his footing in the first, gives a legitimately great performance.
+And Alex Vincent, who was still just a kid finding his footing in the first, turns in a great performance.

 The last half hour of Child’s Play 2 gives us one of the best set pieces of any horror sequel, maybe second only to the actual descent into Hell in Hellraiser II.
 The movie ends where it began—at the doll factory.
 Andy and his foster sister Kyle—which is a relationship that shouldn’t work but becomes so believably engaging as it goes on—face off against Chucky on, essentially, his home turf.
 This is kind of the culmination of Andy’s hero’s journey.